-- 1. Complete the information at the head of the form. - Mark the Coursework assignment for each candidate according to instructions given in the Syllabus and Training Manual. α - Enter marks and total marks in the appropriate spaces.
-Complete any other sections of the form required რ. - 4.
-Ensure that the addition of marks is independently checked.

-- It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
-This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates in the Coursework component at the Centre. - Fransfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document.
-6 - external moderation will be sent in late March of the year of the June examination and early October of the year of the November examination.
-See also the Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
-Further detailed instructions about nstructions on the Coursework Assessment Summary Form. ζ.
+- 1. Complete the information at the head of the form. - 2.
+Mark the Coursework assignment for each candidate according to instructions given in the Syllabus and Training Manual. - 3.
+Enter marks and total marks in the appropriate spaces.
+Complete any other sections of the form required. - 4.
+Ensure that the addition of marks is independently checked. - 5.
+It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
+This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates in the Coursework component at the Centre. - 6.
+Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. - 7.
+Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
+Further detailed instructions about external moderation will be sent in late March of the year of the June examination and early October of the year of the November examination.
+See also the instructions on the Coursework Assessment Summary Form.

-These Record Cards are to be used by teachers only for students who have undertaken Coursework as part of their IGCSE.
-Note:
+Note: These Record Cards are to be used by teachers only for students who have undertaken Coursework as part of their IGCSE.